intel-lab-lkp/linux/Documentation/core-api/workqueue.rst

   * Long running CPU intensive workloads which can be better managed by the system scheduler.

+  **Note:** This flag will be removed in future and all the work items that dosen't need to be bound to a specific CPU, should not use this flags.

 ``WQ_FREEZABLE``
   A freezable wq participates in the freeze phase of the system